$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-In the same vein, if $\mathrm{sh}<0$, then the existence of removable nodes allows use to define another $n$-multitableaux $\vec{T}_f\neq\vec{T}_{f_c}$ with $\vec{\lambda}_{f}=\vec{\lambda}_{f_c}$ by switching the corresponding entries of the nodes. \end{proof} \begin{ex} The reader is invited to check that our notion of canonical flow for arc-diagrams in the case $n=2$ gives counter-clockwise oriented circles in the notation of Brundan and Stroppel~\cite{bs1} and in the case $n=3$ our definition gives exactly Khovanov and Kuperberg's notion of canonical flows for non-elliptic $\mathfrak{sl}_3$-webs~\cite{kk}.
+\begin{ex} The reader is invited to check that our notion of canonical flow for arc-diagrams in the case $n=2$ gives counter-clockwise oriented circles in the notation of Brundan and Stroppel \cite{bs1} and in the case $n=3$ our definition gives exactly Khovanov and Kuperberg's notion of canonical flows for non-elliptic $\mathfrak{sl}_3$-webs \cite{kk}.